emonhoque/show-tracker/README.md

 - 📸 **Photo sharing** - Google Photos links for past shows
 - 🖼️ **Poster uploads** - Upload and display show posters with Vercel Blob storage
 - 🎶 **Community Release Radar** - Track new releases from any artist the community adds
-- 🔍 **Artist Search** - Search and add artists to the community pool via Spotify API
+- 🔍 **Artist Search** - Search and add artists to shows and community pool via Spotify API
 - 📊 **Performance monitoring** - Vercel Speed Insights integration for performance tracking
+- 📈 **Year-end Recap** - Comprehensive analytics with leaderboards, monthly trends, and personal stats
+- 📅 **Calendar Export** - Export shows to Google Calendar or download .ics files with custom duration
+- 🔔 **Discord Integration** - Optional Discord bot notifications for new and updated shows
+- 📋 **Copy Show Info** - One-click copy of show details for sharing
+- 🖼️ **Image Modal** - Full-screen poster viewing with zoom capabilities

 ## Quick Start